- Start date: August

 What you'll learn

-The course also has links with several leading professionals in the world of design and technology teaching, who deliver school related aspects for the course.
-This time is used to familiarise you with the curriculum, allow you to collaborate with students and begin to plan lessons, develop materials, teach mini-lessons and to learn innovative and motivating ways to deliver the curriculum effectively.
+On-campus time is used to familiarise you with the curriculum, allow you to collaborate with students and begin to plan lessons and develop materials.
+Students will have the opportunity to teach mini-lessons and explore innovative and motivating ways of engaging children and young people.

 You'll spend 18 weeks of the course on placement in a school within Scotland.
 You'll be continually assessed while there to show you meet the requirements for the Standards for Provisional Registration.